MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Scopes.md

 #### Serialization of variable values

 Remotely executed commands and background jobs run out-of-process.
-PowerShell uses XML-based serialization and deserialization to make the values of variables available across the process boundaries.
-The serialization process converts objects to a **PSObject** type.
-The **PSObject** is general type that contains the original objects properties but not its methods.
+Out-of-process sessions use XML-based serialization and deserialization to make the values of variables available across the process boundaries.
+The serialization process converts objects to a **PSObject** that contains the original objects properties but not its methods.

+For a limited set of types, deserialization rehydrates objects back to the original type.
+The rehydrated object contains the properties but not the methods of the original instance.
+Also, rehydrated certificate types do not include the private key.

+Instances of all other types are **PSObject** instances.
+The **PSTypeNames** property contains the original type name prefixed with **Deserialized**, for example, **Deserialized.System.Data.DataTable**

 ### The AllScope Option